Move Donors from Cultivation to Solicitation

 - Simplify the donation process with Giving Pages.

-In earlier modules we explored how Education Cloud supports your team as you build and manage alumni relationships and report against advancement goals.
+In earlier modules we explored how Salesforce for Education supports your team as you build and manage alumni relationships and report against advancement goals.
 In this module we take a closer look at Path, Kanban and Giving Pages, tools you can use to further cultivate those constituent relationships and motivate alumni to become donors.

 Track Donor Movement with Path